isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 module Chapter9-ProgramOptimization where
 ```

-The purpose of theory is not satisfying idle curiosities; instead it is to make
+The purpose of theory is not satisfying idle curiosities; it is to make
 short work of otherwise difficult problems.
 In this final chapter, we will turn
 our gaze towards a difficult problem in computing---dynamic programming---and
 see how our new theoretical understanding completely eliminates the challenges.
-Since dynamic programming often improves algorithmic complexity asymptotically,
+Dynamic programming often improves algorithmic complexity asymptotically;
 solving it is therefore equivalent to program optimization, and doing it
 automatically demonstrates a total understanding of the problem space.
 This is
 by no means a new idea, having first been done by @hinze_memo_2000, but we now